psychemedia/finn-resources/src/how-oisin-named.md

 He had never seen them in such eager flight.
 They were almost utterly absorbed in it, but they did not whine with eagerness, nor did they cast any glance towards him for the encouraging word which he never failed to give when they sought it.

 They did look at him, but it was a look which he could not comprehend.
-There was a question and a statement in those deep eyes, and he could not imderstand what that question might be, nor what it was they sought to convey.
-Now and again one of the dogs turned a head in full flight, and stared, not at Fionn, but distantly backwards, over the spreading and swelling plain where their OMnpanions of the hunt had disappeared.
+There was a question and a statement in those deep eyes, and he could not understand what that question might be, nor what it was they sought to convey.
+Now and again one of the dogs turned a head in full flight, and stared, not at Fionn, but distantly backwards, over the spreading and swelling plain where their companions of the hunt had disappeared.

 "They are looking for the other hounds," said Fionn.

 "And yet they do not give tongue!
-Tongue it, a Vran!" he shouted, "bell it out, a Héolan!"
+Tongue it, Bran!" he shouted, "bell it out, a Sceolan!"

 It was then they looked at him, the look which he could not understand and had never seen on a chase.
 They did not tongue it, nor bell it, but they added silence to silence and speed to speed, until the lean grey bodies were one pucker and lashing of movement.